influxdata/awesome/docs/part-2/querying-and-data-transformations.md

 ```

-**Important Note**: the time() function requires that the unix timestamp must be in nanosecond precision.
+**Important Note**: the time() function requires that the unix timestamp be in nanosecond precision.

 ### Calculating durations